mcb/dotfiles/README.md

 ## Direnv

 I make extensive use of direnv for my python/java needs.
 Please make sure to install direnv, otherwise this setup will *not* work.
+Java is supported by using Jabba, where direnv plugs into to always set up the correct java for my projects.

 ## Environment